kowaltek/tech-blog/content/posts/dva-c02.md

 # EC2

+When talking about migration from on-prem legacy solutions, EC2 is usually the best option.

 ### EBS (Elastic Block Store)

 Highly available - they are automatically replicated within one AZ to protect against hardware failures.